BatchSource/PytchScript/README.md

 ## Installation

 Clone the repository and unzip it somewhere in your desktop.
 That folder will contain all the necessary files to run and compile a Pytch file.

-You also need to run the following commands in cmd:
+You do not need to install any development software.

+If you want to execute a pytch command in a batch file, you can either add pytch to the `%path%` variable or move `Pytch.exe` to the same directory as the batch file.
+You can execute commands like this:
 ```
-pip install pywin32
-pip install pynput
+pytch -c say Hello World
 ```

 ## Getting Started